imjsElectron/electron-differential-updater/README.md

 1. Implemented First cut of Mac differential update on zip.
 Docs to be released soon for it.
 2. download-progress event will work for differential update for nsis and mac.
 3. "useAppSupportCache" option added to have updater cache location to user app support directory.
+4. Supporting differential updater for NSIS even when artifact name is static(ex: "appName-setup.exe")

 ## TODO